subvisual/cryptobrands.finiam.com/README.md

 Just place `liquid` (templating language used by Shopify) or `md` files under `src` and they will get turn into HTML pages by Eleventy.

-Write Javascript (Typescript please) and CSS under `src/assets`.
+Write Javascript and CSS under `src/assets`.
 Avoid CSS though and use Tailwind, compiles will be slow everytime you update the CSS.

 ## Available Scripts